 Required Courses Credits

 ENST 201 Environment and Society 3

 ENST/PHIL 311 Environmental Ethics 3

 Additional Courses

-Additional courses selected from those in the Environmental Studies major core or electives list (must have at least two courses with different, non-ENTS prefixes to maintain the interdisciplinary nature of the program)
+Additional courses selected from those in the Environmental Studies major core or electives list (must have at least two courses with different, non-ENST prefixes to maintain the interdisciplinary nature of the program)

 Total in minor 15-18

-French Minor, Self-Designed: 12-14 hours
+French Minor, Self-Designed: 12 hours

-A 12-14-hour self-designed minor with courses beyond the 102 level as determined by arrangement with the chair of the Department of Religion and Global Service.
+A 12-hour self-designed minor with courses beyond the 102 level as determined by arrangement with the Dean of Religion, Humanities and Global Service.
 A special course of study is developed to meet the student's specific goals and is signed prior to taking the courses.
 The signed course of study is placed on file in the Registrar's Office.